realA10001986/Dash-Gauges/README.md

 There is little to play with when the Dash Gauges aren't connected to a TCD:
 - To quickly trigger the "empty" sequence, flip the side switch of your Dash Gauges.
 To "refill", flip that switch again.
-- Press to the time travel button to trigger a simple "surge" sequence.
+- Press the time travel button to trigger a simple "surge" sequence.

 The Dash Gauges are way more fun when other props (TCD, FC, SID) are present as well.
 The TCD is of special importance: When connected through BTTFN, the TCD can act as a remote control for the Dash Gauges.